AGI remains unsolved.

 What cost metric will you report?

 Cost is a critical factor in model evaluation, and whenever possible, we will use retail pricing to assess cost efficiency.
-For model providers, we will base cost calculations on publicly available retail rates—typically measured in price per million tokens—rather than a provider’s internal margins or raw cost of goods.
+For model providers, we will base cost calculations on publicly available retail rates — typically measured in price per million tokens — rather than a provider's internal margins or raw cost of goods.
 Costs are generally shared on an average per-test-pair-attempt basis.

-Why should the community trust ARC-AGI?
+Why should the community trust ARC Prize?

 We are a nonprofit that seeks to provide transparency in our testing.
 We invite the community to reproduce our results.
+Our independent academic panel also provides external oversight of our testing process.

 Who will fund this effort?
 Any conflicts of interests?